-If you need to get some ideas how to remodel a messy bedroom, here is some inspiration for you.
-Nothing to go crazy about, just some simple and easy updates to make a room look so much better.
-Here are some Teen Bedrooms Decorating Ideas for a fresh update in your teens room.
+If you need to get some ideas on how to remodel a messy bedroom, here is some inspiration on Amazingly Easy Teen Bedrooms Decorating Ideas

 How to update a bedroom

 My son is a mess!
-His room looks pretty nasty and unfortunately I can not resist going into his room to straighten up once a week.
-I am afraid mice or nasty insects will take over this room if I don’t remove the leftover food, half empty drinks and other unidentified trash out of his room.
+His room looks pretty nasty and unfortunately, I can not resist going into his room to straighten it up once a week.
+I am afraid mice or nasty insects will take over this room if I don’t remove the leftover food, half-empty drinks, and other unidentified trash from his room.

 I am not really proud of myself for doing this, but his dirt level is much higher than mine.
-So anyhow, last week I went in his room and started a major declutter action and was thinking about re-decorating this space.
+So anyhow, last week I went into his room and started a major decluttering action and was thinking about re-decorating this space.
 Searching the internet for decorating ideas wasn’t very successful.

-Therefore I started re-thinking his room and collected some teen bedrooms decorating ideas for you.
+Therefore I started re-thinking his room and collected some teen bedroom decorating ideas for you.

 I was also debating if I should take off his closet door and install a barn door to add more flair to this room.
-Here is the link, if you are interested in seeing how to do it: https://colorfuldesigner.com/how-to-make-a-barn-door-easy-and-cheap/
+Here is the link, if you are interested in seeing how to do it: How to make a barn door

 But for now, I am trying not to invest too much time and money into his room.